jessvan/Morgen/md/HP-HowTo.md

 Drag and drop your text files <a href="http://hpt.publishinglab.org/">here</a>

 Step 2
-Choose an output: markdown, html or ePub from the drop down menu and click 'Update'
+Choose an output: markdown, html or epub from the drop down menu and click 'Update'

 Step 3
 Create your book project on GitHub (click 'Continue on GitHub) to keep track of your versions and work collaboratively with an editor or